Glynn Griffing & Associates offers a wide range of services associated with Section 125 Cafeteria Plans.

 What is NOT covered under Dependent Care Reimbursements

-• Clothing, entertainment, food, overnight camp, or school tuition unless incidental to and not easily separated from total cost (ex. preschool child care services).
+• Clothing, entertainment, food, overnight camp, or school tuition unless incidental to and not easily separated from total cost (ex. preschool childcare services).

 • Expenses incurred while off work due to illness, regardless of whether or not sick pay is received.